2020XD/game/README.md

 - commit #3 as of 27 apr 18 - added outline of entity handling, tested out box2d with tutorials, mainmenu added movement with mouse input, stats outline && fullscreen on F11
 - commit #4 as of 27 apr 18 - camera interpolation, crosshair and follows the player now.
 - commit #5 as of 28 apr 18 - fixed camera, player now rotates with mouse and played around with light.
+- commit #6 as of 29 apr 18 - added camera zoom with countdown, fixed movement and collision with walls.